Fundamentals of Illustration

 13a Great King Street, EH3 6QW

-After a series of assignments, you will be able to develop a personal project over the last three classes.
+We will work on a series of assignments, then you will be able to develop a personal project over the final three classes.

-- your preferred materials to work with colour (pencils, pens, watercolour, pastels... no oil or acrylic for practical reasons)
+your preferred materials to work with colour (pencils, pens, watercolour, pastels... no oil paint for practical reasons)